4-Point Inspection

 What Is a 4-Point Inspection?

-You might need this inspection if you are looking to insure a home over 10 years old.
-It’s usually pretty fast and may open up more home insurance options for you.
+You might need a 4-Point Inspection if you are looking to insure a home over 10 years old.
+4-Point Inspections may open up more home insurance company options for you, potentially saving you money.

 The 4-Point Inspection looks at the four major systems of your home, including: